huyphi/huyphi.github.io/_teaching/uw-ic.md

 share: false
 ---

-I was a chemistry tutor at the [Instructional Center at UW](https://depts.washington.edu/ic/wordpress/), under the Office of Minority Affairs & Diversity, from 2018-2020.
+I tutored general, organic, and biological chemistry at the [Instructional Center at UW](https://depts.washington.edu/ic/wordpress/), under the Office of Minority Affairs & Diversity, from 2018-2020.